jonatanmenghetti/puppet-bind/README.md

 This is where you list OS compatibility, version compatibility, etc.

 ## Development

-Since your module is awesome, other users will want to play with it.
-Let them know what the ground rules for contributing are.
+  This module is based on inkblot/puppet-bind module, ever great organization, interesting functionalitys but very hard and confused to be configure for bindconfiguration and it's inspiration to remake this module.

 ## Release Notes/Contributors/Etc **Optional**